Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 Sometimes, caveman persuasion was the only kind that worked.

-"Gotta admit…that armor looks good on you."
+"Gotta admit... that armor looks good on you."

-Julian broke out of his thoughts, and…god, even after all these years, Al could still completely trip him up with that wry look.
+Julian broke out of his thoughts, and... god, even after all these years, Al could still completely trip him up with that wry look.
 And somehow, she never looked sexier than when she had a rifle in her hands.
 Only gal in the universe who could properly tell him what to do.

 *Hot.*

 He had a good comeback, though.
 "I do!
-I look even better *out* of it, too…"
+I look even better *out* of it, too..."

 "My thoughts exactly."